 The importance of placebo controlled surgical trials

-Half a century after surgeons and others began to recognise the value of placebo controlled trials of surgery (Thomsen et al. 1981) there are still no regulations requiring surgical procedures to be shown to be efficacious and safe as there are for drugs.
+Half a century after surgeons and others began to recognise the value of placebo controlled trials of surgery (Thomsen et al. 1981), there are still no regulations requiring surgical procedures to be shown to be efficacious and safe in the same way there are for drugs.
 The consequence is much unjustified surgery being used at inevitable risk to the wellbeing of patients and expense to health services.
 Sixty-six placebo-controlled trials in surgery were reported in the first 15 years of the 21st century compared with only 19 during the whole of the second half of the 20th century.
 This recent increase in the use of placebo controlled trials of surgery is an encouraging sign that biased estimates of the effects of surgical treatment are being recognised and addressed.

 Abbott J, Hawe J, Hunter D, Holmes M, Finn P, Garry R (2004).
 Laparoscopic excision of endometriosis: a randomized, placebo-controlled trial.
 Fertility & Sterility 82: 878–884.

 Alanson E (1782).
 Practical observations on amputation, and the after-treatment, 2nd edn.
 London: Joseph Johnson.

 Bilguer JU (1764).
 A dissertation on the inutility of the amputation of limbs.
 London.

 Bradley JD, Heilman DK, Katz BP, Gsell P, Wallick JE, Brandt KD (2002).
 Tidal irrigation as treatment for knee osteoarthritis: a sham-controlled, randomized, double-blinded evaluation.
 Arthritis Rheum 46:100–108.